Moe Howard: Career

-Before Stooges (to 1930)

-Howard continued his attempts at gaining show-business experience by singing in a bar with his older brother Shemp until their father put a stop to it, and in 1914, by joining a performing minstrel show troupe on a Mississippi River showboat for the next two summers, with an act they called "Howard and Howard—A Study in Black".
+Howard continued his attempts at gaining show-business experience by singing in a bar with his older brother Shemp, until their father put a stop to it.
+Starting in 1914, they performed with a minstrel show troupe on a Mississippi River showboat for two summers, presenting an act they called "Howard and Howard—A Study in Black".
 At the same time, they worked for a rival vaudeville circuit without makeup.

-In 1921, he joined Ted Healy in a vaudeville routine.
+In 1922, Howard joined Ted Healy in a vaudeville routine.
 In 1923, Moe saw Shemp in the audience during a theater performance and yelled at him from the stage.
-Shemp responded by heckling Moe, and the two brothers' amusing bickering during the performance resulted in Healy's immediately hiring Shemp Howard as a permanent part of the act.
+Shemp responded by heckling Moe, and the two brothers' amusing bickering during the performance resulted in Healy's immediately hiring Shemp as a permanent part of the act.

 Moe retired in June 1925 after his marriage to Helen Schonberger and went into real estate with his mother.
-Meanwhile, Healy's act with frequent stooge Shemp Howard went on to national fame in the Shubert Brothers' A Night in Spain (January 1927–November 1928), which had a successful Broadway run, as well as a national tour.
-During A Night in Spain, and at the end of a four-month run in Chicago, Illinois, Healy recruited vaudeville violinist Larry Fine to join the troupe in March 1928.
+Meanwhile, Healy's act with frequent stooge Shemp Howard went on to national fame in the Shubert Brothers' A Night in Spain, which had a successful Broadway run, as well as a national tour.
+During A Night in Spain, and at the end of a four-month run in Chicago, Healy recruited vaudeville violinist Larry Fine to join the troupe in March 1928.

-After the show ended in late November, Healy signed for the Shuberts' new revue A Night in Venice and recruited Moe Howard out of retirement to rejoin the act in December 1928.
+After the show ended in late November, Healy signed for the Shuberts' new revue A Night in Venice and coaxed Moe Howard out of retirement to rejoin the act in December 1928.
 In rehearsals in early 1929, Howard, Larry Fine, and Shemp Howard came together for the first time as a trio.
 When A Night in Venice closed in March 1930, Healy and the trio toured for a while as "Ted Healy and His Racketeers" (later changed to Ted Healy and His Stooges).